This policy is established to address two levels of conflict involving students at Santa Fe Community College (SFCC or College) identified as:

-- A student must submit an official SFCC Complaint & Concerns form.
+- A student must submit an official SFCC Complaint and Concerns form.

 - SFCC will maintain records and analyze trends in compliance with Title IV of the Higher Ed Act of 1965, the Higher Learning Commission, and other regulations.
 The Student Affairs Officer is responsible for managing and maintaining records of student concerns and complaints, including College Hearing Panel reports.
 The Student Affairs Officer will manage the records in a manner consistent with FERPA (The Family Educational Rights and Privacy Act) and the confidentiality requirements of the College.

-The President, through the Vice President for Academic and Student Affairs or his/her designee and the Student Affairs Officer, shall be responsible for enforcing student-related procedures and policies.
+The President, through the Vice President for Academic and Student Affairs or designee and the Student Affairs Officer, shall be responsible for enforcing student-related policies and procedures.
 The Vice President for Academic and Student Affairs and the Student Affairs Officer shall work with College departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention and remediation.

 Revised and Governing Board approved: 11/30/16